LilyTronics/lily_data_logger_software/readme.md

 Universal data logger software aiming to work with any kind of electronics measurement device.
 Not only logging data but also controlling instruments (process automation).

+## Installation

+There will be an executable for Windows available when the first release is ready (portable).
+Download the executable and run it.
+There is no need to install any software.
+Settings and logs are stored in: `C:\users\your_name\LilyDataLoggerStudio`.

+## Instruments

+The following instruments are included in the application:
+* Power supply: TTi PL303QMD-P (USB virtual COM port)
+* Simulators (for testing/demo):
+  * Multimeter giving random values for voltage and current
+  * Temperature chamber that can be set to heat up or cool down to a specified temperature.

+Note that not all commands for the instruments are implemented.
+A set of the most practical commands are chosen.

+On request, we can add an instrument for you, or help you create instrument files.
+Contact us for more information at: info@lilytronics.nl

 ## Releases

 No releases yet, still work in progress.